Rhaetian people: Ethno-linguistic affiliation

-Further support for the hypothesis that the northern Raeti tribes converted to Celtic speech before the Roman imperial era is provided by the distribution of "Raetian" inscriptions.
-These have been found almost exclusively in northeastern Italy: South Tyrol, Trentino, and the Veneto region.
-None have been found in Switzerland, the other core Raeti region.
-The Raetic inscriptions indicate that "Raetian" survived as late as the 3rd century AD, suggesting that the Raeti tribes in this region at least may not have converted to Celtic speech.
-In addition, the abundance of Celtic toponyms and the complete absence of Etruscan place names in the Rhaetian territory, leads to the conclusion that, by the time of Roman conquest, the Rhaetians were completely Celticized.
+Further support for the hypothesis that the northern Raeti tribes converted to Celtic speech before the Roman imperial era is provided by the distribution of Raetian inscriptions.
+These have been found mostly in northeastern Italy: South Tyrol, Trentino, and the Veneto region.
+The Raetic inscriptions indicate that Raetian survived as late as the 3rd century AD, suggesting the existence at that time of Raeti tribes, at least in northeast Italy, which had not converted to Celtic speech.
+In addition, the abundance of Celtic toponyms in the Rhaetian territory leads to the conclusion that, by the time of the Roman conquest, many of the Rhaetians were heavily Celticized.

 During the centuries of Roman rule, the Raeti became predominantly Latin-speakers.
-It has been suggested that a surviving relic of the Raeti's Latin speech is the Romansh language, one of the so-called "Rhaeto-Romance languages".
-Romansch survives today in a few valleys of Swiss canton Grisons (most of which is today German-speaking).
+It has been suggested that a surviving relic of the Raeti's Latin speech is the Rhaeto-Romance languages, which includes the Ladin, Friulian and Romanssh languages.
+Romansch survives today in a few valleys of the Swiss canton Grisons (most of which is today German-speaking).
 However, a Raetian origin for Romansch is uncertain, as Rhaeto-Romance languages appear most closely related to the Gallo-Romance group, strengthening the argument that at least some of the Raeti had adopted Celtic speech before Latinisation.

 Territory

 The evidence suggests that the original Roman district of Raetia et Vindelicia, as established under Augustus, had as its eastern border (with the province of Noricum) the river Aenus (Inn) from its confluence with the Danube as far South as, and then by the river Isarcus (Eisack).
 Its northern border with the "free" German tribes was defined by the course of the upper Danube.
-On the West, Raetia et Vindelicia included the whole of Lake Constance and the upper Rhine valley and then a long tract westwards along the upper Rhone valley as far as Lake Leman.
+On the West, Raetia et Vindelicia included the whole of Lake Constance and the upper Rhine Valley and then a long tract westwards along the upper Rhone Valley as far as Lake Leman.
 To the South, its border with the Italian regiones (administrative districts) of Gallia Transpadana and Venetia et Histria was roughly similar to the northern border of present-day Italy.

 The Vindelici were, according to Ptolemy, confined to the East of the river Licca (Lech), while West of that river, upper Bavaria was inhabited by Raeti.
 A contrary view is that the whole region between the Danube and the Alps was occupied by Vindelici, with the Raeti confined to the Alps themselves.

 The latter view accords with Strabo, who records that the territory occupied by the Raeti tribes stretched from the upper reaches of the river Rhine in northern Switzerland to as far south as the cities of Como and Verona in northern Italy.
 The Raeti were bounded in the East by the Celtic Taurisci of Noricum and in the West by the Helvetii.